0x41111111/misc/docs/ios-debugging.md

 1. Unplug your device.
 1. After following the last four steps, it's time to make the local imobiledevice install the default.

 If you want to make this persistent across shell sessions, add the following to your shell's profile.
-Otherwise, paste the commands in and edit `/directory/here/` where needed.
-You will need to re-set your PATH every time you want to use the debug proxy if you choose not to make these modifications persistent.
+Otherwise, paste the commands in and replace `/directory/here/` with the directory you picked earlier to install libimobiledevice into.
+You will need to re-set your $PATH every time you want to use the debug proxy if you choose not to make these modifications persistent.

 ```sh
 export PKG_CONFIG_PATH = $PKG_CONFIG_PATH:/directory/here/lib/pkgconfig